Schubert structure operators and K_T(G/B): Schubert structure operators

 \end{Proposition}

 \begin{proof}

 The operators in the first tensor slot are the ones appearing in Theorem~\ref{thm:main}. \end{proof}

 Since the right side of (\ref{eq:Lc}) doesn't depend on the choice of reduced word $Q$, this suggests that the operator $\prod_{q\in Q} L^{\alpha_q}$ itself might already be independent of $Q$.
-We now verify this (partly by computer, and only in the simply- and doubly-laced cases).
+We now verify this (partly by computer\footnote{The Macaulay 2 code is available from the second author.}, and only in the simply- and doubly-laced cases).

 \begin{Proposition} Rewrite $L^\alpha$ as $D_\alpha \tensor 1 + J_\alpha \tensor \partial_\alpha$, where